Grandediw/mechatronics-maple-project/README.md

 The main objective of this project is to demonstrate the application of Maple in solving complex problems in mechatronics, including:

-- **Modeling**: Creating mathematical models of mechanical and electrical systems.
+- **System Modeling**: Creating mathematical models of mechanical and electrical systems.
 - **Simulation**: Simulating the behavior of these systems under various conditions.
 - **Analysis**: Performing analytical tasks such as stability analysis and system optimization.
+- **Cinematic and Dynamic Analysis**: Using PVW, Linear Graphs, and Lagrangian mechanics to model a 2D mechatronic system.

 ### Features

 - **System Modeling**: Models for various mechanical and electrical components.
 - **Control Systems**: Design and analysis of control systems within a mechatronic context.
 - **Simulation Tools**: Tools for simulating dynamic systems in Maple.
+- **Cinematic and Dynamic Analysis**: Detailed modeling using the Principle of Virtual Work (PVW), Linear Graphs, and Lagrange mechanics.

 ## Documentation